Chalkbeat, the growing nonprofit news organization telling the story of education in America, is seeking a reporter to join our Detroit team.

 How to Apply:

-Please send links to five clips that best exemplify your work, a PDF of your resume, and a cover letter explaining your interest in the position and where you heard about it to email@example.com.
-Include “Detroit Reporter” in the subject line.
+Please send links to five clips that best exemplify your work, a PDF of your resume, and a cover letter explaining your interest in the position and where you heard about it to email@example.com by Aug.
+30. Include “Detroit Reporter” in the subject line.
 Chalkbeat is dedicated to equal employment opportunities for all applicants and employees.
 Chalkbeat encourages people of all races, colors, national origins, ancestries, creeds, religions, genders, ages, disabilities, veteran status, sexual orientations and marital statuses to apply.